julia-wrobel/registr/paper/paper.md

 $\text{pen}(i) = \left(\hat{h}_i^{-1}(t_{min,i}^*) - t_{min,i}^*\right)^2$, and for trailing incompleteness with
 $h_i^{-1}(t_{min,i}^*) = t_{min,i}^* \forall i$ to
 $\text{pen}(i) = \left(\hat{h}_i^{-1}(t_{max,i}^*) - t_{max,i}^*\right)^2$.
+The penalization term is scaled by the number of measurements $n_i$ of curve $i$ to ensure a similar impact of the penalization for curves with different numbers of measurements.
 In practical settings, $\lambda$ has to be set manually to specify which kinds of warpings are deemed unrealistic and should be prevented.
 The choice of $\lambda$ should be based on subject knowledge by comparing